il-nii/kakenhi/location/index.md

 Meiyo mae bus stop [timetable (click here)](https://www.ryujinbus.com/en/busstop/2442/)

-There is a free shuttle bus service from Kii-Tanabe station that departs at 14:40.
+There is a free shuttle bus service from Kii-Tanabe station that departs at 14:40. **If you wish to take this bus, please let us know by March 2nd 2023.**

 Taxi - 15~20 minutes from Kii-Tanabe station.